beave/sagan/doc/source/rule-keywords.rst

 .. option:: meta_content: "string %sagan% string",$VAR;

 This option allows you to create a content like rule option that functions with variable content.
 For example, let's say you want to trigger on the strings "Usernname: bob", "Username: frank" and "Username: mary".
-Without meta_content, this example would reguire three seperate rules with content options.
+Without meta_content, this example would reguire three seperate rules with content keywords.
 The meta_content allow you make one rule option with multiple variables.
 For example:

 **meta_content: "Username|3a| %sagan%", $USERS;**